spryker/spryker-docs/docs/scos/dev/guidelines/project-development-guidelines.md

 For example, customize the names by adding the project name.

 ## Avoid using, extending, and overriding Private API
 Instead of using, extending, and overriding [Private API](/docs/scos/dev/architecture/module-api/declaration-of-module-apis-public-and-private.html), send a request about the missing endpoints to your Spryker account manager.
-Spryker provides you extension points, which allows you extend via Public API and helps you to customize the application.
-Please try to use them instead of overriding private API.
+Spryker offers extension points that allow you to extend via the Public API and helps you to customize the application.
+We recommend to use the extension points instead of overriding Private API.

 ## Avoid using unsupported types
-Avoid using unsupported types as a constructor arguments of a plugin.
+Avoid using unsupported types as constructor arguments of a plugin.

-The [supported types](https://docs.spryker.com/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.html#problem-description) are: null, bool, integer, float, string and object.
+The [supported types](/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/single-plugin-argument.html#problem-description) are: null, bool, integer, float, string and object.

 ## Keep modules up to date
 During development and after going live, we recommend checking for security updates of external and Spryker dependencies on a regular basis.